tomoko1T/MechaCar_Statistical_Analysis/README.md

 Lot 3 : 0.04168

-The p-value of only lot 3 is less than the significant level of 0.05.
-It is statistically significant.
-Thus, we have sufficient evidence to reject the null hypothesis that there is no statistical difference between the ovserved sample mean, 1,496.14 PSI and its presumed population mean, 1,500 PSI.
+The p-value of only lot 3 is less than the significant level of 0.05 which is statistically significant.
+However, the p-value of all manufacturing lots in total is greater than 0.05.
+Thus, we do not have the sufficient evidence to reject the null hypothesis.

 ![This is an image](https://github.com/tomoko1T/MechaCar_Statistical_Analysis/blob/main/images/part3all.png)